LearnOnDemandSystems/docs/lod/azure-shared-image-gallery-vm.md

 1. Click **+Add** in the upper-left of the resource group section of the page.
 1. Search for Azure Compute Gallery and select it from the search results.

-    1. **Subscription**: Select the subscription that the Shared Image Gallery will bill to when resource are deployed.
+    1. **Subscription**: Select the subscription that the Compute Gallery will bill to when resource are deployed.
-    1. **Resource Group**: Select the resource group where the shared image gallery will be deployed to.
+    1. **Resource Group**: Select the resource group where the Compute Gallery will be deployed to.
 This should default to the resource group selected in the previous step.
-    1. **Name**: Name the shared image gallery.
+    1. **Name**: Name the Compute Gallery.
-    1. **Region**: Select a region where the shared image gallery will be deployed.
+    1. **Region**: Select a region where the Compute Gallery will be deployed.
     1. Click **Next: Review + Create**.
     1. Click **Create**.

 ### Add Image Definition
-Create an image definition to define specifications for virtual machines that are created and deployed from your shared image gallery.
+Create an image definition to define specifications for virtual machines that are created and deployed from your Compute Gallery.

 1. Go to the Compute Gallery you just created.
 1. Click **+Add new image definition** in the upper-left of the page.